qkost/raiders-of-the-lost-dice/Encounters/99 Underdark Encounters.md

 # 2. Drow Ruin

 * Tunnel hidden underneath (Underpassage)
-* Some sort of puzzle
+* TODO Some sort of puzzle

 # 3. Underpassage and Steep Ascent